Nomination Deadline: 29 April 2022

-The award may be presented every two years to the authors of an original technical paper.
+The award may be presented annually to the authors of an original technical paper.

 Papers are eligible if they have been published in a digital issue of a journal in the twenty-four-month period ending at the 31 December of the year preceding the year of the award.

 Papers must be written by:

-(a) at least one individual who holds an academic post in a Higher Education Institution (HEI) whose main campus is in a European country;
+– at least one individual who holds an academic post in a Higher Education Institution (HEI) whose main campus is in a European country.

-“European country” in this context is defined as a country situated in whole or in part within the European continent, or a member/associate country of the European Union.
+“European country” in this context is defined as a country situated in whole or in part within the European continent.

 Nominations can be submitted by anyone and must be submitted using the online form by April 29, 2022.
 In addition, each EC3 technical committee may nominate up to two candidate papers.

-The nominated papers are reviewed and ranked by the EC3 Awards Committee.
-The committee provides the ranking and makes a recommendation to the EC3 Board, which makes the final decision.
+The nominated papers are reviewed and ranked by an Awards Panel.
+The panel provides the ranking and makes a recommendation to the EC3 Board, which makes the final decision.

-The award consists of a medal and a cash prize determined every two years by and subject to the approval of the EC3 Board based on the income reserves of EC3.
+The award consists of a medal and a cash prize determined annually by and subject to the approval of the EC3 Board based on the income reserves of EC3.
 The lead author shall receive the medal.
 All other authors shall receive a certificate.